I don’t think I have said enough about the splintered disorder of June, July & August. — Virginia Woolf, The Complete Works: The Diary

 yourself that’s got me worried.

-If skin is cut off from oxygen, it will die.
+If skin is cut off from oxygen, you will die.

 It’s also true the last part of the body